jtbattle/wangemu/wvdutil/wvdutil_readme.txt

 Jim Battle
-September 15, 2018
+January 4, 2020

-Version 1.6 of wvdutil was developed under Windows 7, and should be compatible with both Python 2.7 and Python 3.7.
+Version 1.7 of wvdutil was developed under Windows 7, and should be compatible with both Python 2.7 and Python 3.7.
 It should run on other platforms, but it hasn't been tested.

-wvdutil_1.6.zip contains the main program, wvdutil.py, and its supporting modules.
+wvdutil_1.7.zip contains the main program, wvdutil.py, and its supporting modules.

+If you are on a Windows machine and don't have a python interpreter installed, the win32 executable "wvdutil.exe" can be used instead.
+How it works is it creates a temporary directory and installs a self-contained python interpreter and all the modules used by wvdutil, then executes it.
+On exit the temporary directory is removed.
+As a result of all this trickery, there is a multi-second delay on start up.

 Running linting tools: